junaidahmadjm/VR-Parkour-Game/README.md

 ## Overview

-- This is a Unity 2022.3.21f3 project containing a basic VR Parkour Game
+- This is a Unity 2022.3.21f3 project
-- based on
+- Containing a basic VR Parkour Game for the 3DUI SS24 Team Project
-    the Unity VR Template and SimplePoly City (see below)
+- Based on the Unity VR Template and SimplePoly City (see below)

 ## Main Dependencies